SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 |   Download and unzip **Build Wrapper** on the build agent (see *Prerequisites* section of *C/C++/Objective-C* page).
 The archive to download and decompress depends on the platform of the host.\
 |   Please, note that:
 |   * For the Microsoft-hosted build agent you will need to do it every time (as part of build pipeline), e.g. you can add **PowerShell script** task doing that.
 This can be done by inserting a **Command Line** task.\
-|     Example of PowerShell commands on a windows host:
+|     Example of PowerShell commands on a Windows host:
 |     ```
 |     Invoke-WebRequest -Uri '<sonarqube_url>/static/cpp/build-wrapper-win-x86.zip' -OutFile 'build-wrapper.zip'
 |     Expand-Archive -Path 'build-wrapper.zip' -DestinationPath '.'